-(2) The study of the roles and responsibilities of the school principal, assistant principal or supervisor of an educational specialty will be examined.
+The study of the roles and responsibilities of the school principal, assistant principal or supervisor of an educational specialty will be examined.
 The responsibilities of the school principal as site supervisor, educational leader, and instructional leader in curriculum will be emphasized.
 Data analysis and its use in determining school improvement goals will be a focus for this class.
 Students will investigate action research as a tool for school improvement and curriculum refinement.
 The political role of the principal in the community for the betterment of the school will be studied in the context of authentic partnership with an increasingly diverse population.
 Scheduling, room usage, school budget processes, and school culture will be explored.
 Co-requisite: MSE 599.
+Course will only be offered in Summer 2013 and then discontinued due to expiration of the program in School Administration.

 MSE 589 Administrative Internship (3) Field experience in school principalship under the supervision of a school principal or a school district administrator and a university supervisor.
 Priority will be given to multi-cultural settings that reflect the cultural diversity and rich heritage of the community in the selection of internship sites.
 Reports appropriate to this experience will be presented to the graduate committee.
 A grade of "DE" is given for internships incomplete at the end of the semester.
-(Graded P/F)
+(Graded P/F) Course will only be offered through 2014 and then discontinued due to expiration of the program in School Administration.

-MSE 590 Clinical Experience (1-3)Seminar
+MSE 590 Clinical Experience (1-3) Seminar

 Participation experience in selected attendance centers.
 Focus will be on individual, small group, and whole group teaching (40 clock hours per credit hour).
 Student must attend weekly seminar to reflectively and critically analyze teaching strategies in practical situations.
 Prerequisite: Acceptance into the Teacher Education Program.
 A grade of "DE" is given for a field experience that is incomplete at the end of the semester.
-Graded P/F.
+(Graded P/F)